Articles | By Stanley F. Chalvire | 01/22/25

 Drug Master File

-Under this provision, if after a “no fault” termination of the license agreement by Pharma Company, Baby Biotech commercializes a product incorporating the Compound, Pharma Company is entitled to compensation, the amount of which depends on the stage of development at which the license agreement was terminated.
-The compensation is (i) a royalty on sales if Baby Biotech itself commercializes a product or (ii) if Baby Biotech licenses to a third party, a percentage of what the third party licensee pays Baby Biotech in royalties, fees, milestone, etc. and reimbursement of a portion of Pharma Company’s out-of-pocket expenses for its work.
-For example, if the “no fault” termination takes place during pre-clinical trials but before the filing of an IND, Pharma Company is entitled to a royalty of 1.5% on sales by Baby Biotech, and if Baby Biotech licenses to a third party, 20% of all amounts paid to Baby Biotech by the third party under the license, and reimbursement of 50% of Pharma Company’s out-of-pockets expenses incurred for the pre-clinical work.
-If the “no fault” termination takes place after regulatory approval of a product, the corresponding amounts are 9% royalty, 50% of any payments under a third party license and reimbursement of 100% of out-of-pocket expenses.
+This is often addressed in the termination provisions of the license agreement, such as in Section 16.5 of the Sample Collaboration and License Agreement.
+This “no fault” termination provision presents an example of one possible solution to this issue.
+Under this provision, if after a “no fault” termination of the license agreement by the licensee, the licensor commercializes a product incorporating the Compound, the original licensee may be entitled to compensation, the amount of which depends on the stage of development at which the license agreement was terminated.
+The compensation is (i) an earned royalty on sales if the licensor itself commercializes a product incorporating the Compound, or (ii) if the licensor licenses the Compound to a third party, a percentage of what the third party licensee pays the licensor in earned royalties, fees, milestone, etc. and reimbursement of a portion of the original licensee’s out-of-pocket expenses for its work.
+For example, if the “no fault” termination takes place during the pre-clinical stage but before the filing of an IND, the original licensee is entitled to an earned royalty of 1.5% on sales by the licensor, and if the licensor licenses to a third party, the original licensee is entitled to 20% of all amounts paid to the licensor by the third party under the license, and reimbursement of 50% of the original licensee’s out-of-pockets expenses incurred for the pre-clinical work that it undertook.
+If the “no fault” termination takes place after regulatory approval of a product, the corresponding amounts are increased to a 9% earned royalty, 50% of any payments under a third party license, and reimbursement of 100% of out-of-pocket expenses.
 Thus, the economic terms of the “no fault” termination provision recognize the increasing value of the drug master file as the development process continues.

 Practice Tips